 The living room and fireplace mantel are all decked out for the holidays!
 This room is the coziest, sparkly-est place to snuggle up as the holidays get closer, and the Christmas movies are rolling.
 My neutral and pink holiday mantel and living room are ready for their big Christmas tour, so welcome!!!
 I am participating in a pretty holiday mantel and vignette blog hop hosted by my darling friend, Krista, from The Happy Housie.
 See the entire lineup at the bottom of this post!

 Where to start…where. to. start?
 Let’s just begin by saying that this is the first holiday season I’ve decorated with our new “vintage” Persian rug.
-The soft blues, creams, and grays set the perfect tone to layer in our neutrals, rose golds, pinks for the holidays.
+The soft babyblues, neutral creams, and charcoal grays set the perfect tone to layer in our neutrals, rose golds, pretty pinks for the holidays.

-After I hung our garland and added the wooden beads and bows, it became apparent that I should probably just keep it really simple on the actual mantel.
+After I hung our eye catching garland and added the wooden beads and bows, it became apparent that I should probably just keep it really simple on the actual mantel.

-I’m using our vintage ladder to hang stockings this year.
+I’m using our vintage wooden ladder to hang Christmas stockings this year.
 I was quite proud of myself for finding and coordinating these stockings from the Target clearance bin last year. 😉

 The best part of having a giant mirror on your mantel is getting double the twinkle lights!
 I love the reflection of our Christmas tree in the mirror!

 My coffee table has a giant wood bowl filled with rose gold, pink, and cream colored ornaments.
-They look so pretty in a bowl together, and I love the way the lights reflect off of them.
+They look so pretty in a bowl together, and I love the way the lights reflect off of them and creates a glow.